The Compact Umbrella Vs The Golf Umbrella

 The Golf Umbrella

-The ‘golf umbrella’ is a master above all umbrellas.
+The ‘golfing umbrella’ is a master above all umbrellas.
 If you like big sized items then this is the umbrella for you!
-‘Golf umbrellas’ are usually stronger than compact umbrellas as they are manufactured with stronger, sustainable materials and are designed for better protection against wet-weather days.
+‘Golfing umbrellas’ are usually stronger than compact umbrellas as they are manufactured with stronger, sustainable materials and are designed for better protection against wet-weather days.

 As the name suggests golf umbrellas were designed for golfers, who were standing around in the rain, waiting to take their next shot.
 This type of umbrella was built to withstand the rain and wind for long periods of time, which makes them a great umbrella during the autumn and winter months.